SarahMcN25/pands-problem-sheet/README.md

 # **weeklytask07-es.py**
 ### -

 # **weeklytask08-plottask.py**
 ### - This was the most enjoyable task for me.
 We were told that plots can be a bit of a rabbit hole which I have learned to be true.
 And I definitely went down the rabbit hole!
 ### - I started off having a bit of trouble trying to figure out how I was going to plot three functions on one axis.
 I got inspiration from this website which brought my thought process back to basics <<https://www.kite.com/python/answers/how-to-make-multiple-plots-on-the-same-figure-in-matplotlib-in-python>>
 ### - You need to plot an x-axis with a y-axis.
 So I decided to put the range on the x-axis.
-Then I broke down the functions to the ypoints1, 2 and 3.
+Then I broke down the three functions to the ypoints1, 2 and 3.
 The x-axis stayed the same for all three functions but the y-axis changed.
 This is how I developed this plot.
+### - W3schools has good tutorials on how to plot a line diagram which I also found quite useful <<https://www.w3schools.com/python/matplotlib_plotting.asp>>
 ### - Next I looked at line colors.
 I found this website which contains a list of named colors supported in matplotlib <<https://matplotlib.org/stable/gallery/color/named_colors.html>>
 ### - This was quite useful when it came to color coordination and design.
 I played around with different colors until I found a sequence that I was happy with.
+### - As I discovered from this website base colors can be called using the first letter of the color.
+However, there are also colors from tableau palette and css colors which can be called by using the full name of the color.
-### - Then I started investigating different linesytles.
+### - After this I started investigating different linesytles.
 I decied as there were three functions, they should have three different linestyles.
 For this I looked at the w3schools website.
 Here I learned about the five linestyles available in matplotlib.
-This webpage also gave interactive examples on how you can change colors and also the line thickness <<https://www.w3schools.com/python/matplotlib_line.asp>>
+This webpage also gave interactive examples on how you can change colors <<https://www.w3schools.com/python/matplotlib_line.asp>>
+### - It also describles how you can adjust the thickness of a line diagram using the keyword linewidth or lw <<https://www.w3schools.com/python/matplotlib_line.asp>>
-### - After a bit more research I began putting a title on the plot and labelling the axis' <<https://www.tutorialexample.com/understand-matplotlib-fontdict-a-beginner-guide-matplotlib-tutorial/>>
+### - After even more research I began putting a title on the plot and labelling the axis' <<https://www.tutorialexample.com/understand-matplotlib-fontdict-a-beginner-guide-matplotlib-tutorial/>>
-### - Then I played around with colors, font style, font size and weight. <<https://www.tutorialexample.com/understand-matplotlib-fontdict-a-beginner-guide-matplotlib-tutorial/>> this website has a quite a useful table of fontdict key and values that are used in python.
+### - Then I played around with colors, font style, font size and weight for the title and labels. <<https://www.tutorialexample.com/understand-matplotlib-fontdict-a-beginner-guide-matplotlib-tutorial/>> this website has a quite a useful table of fontdict keys and values that are used in python.
+These keys include family(for font style), color, weight, size and stlye (normal/italic/oblique).
 ### - Following this I decided to put a legend on the plot.
-After a bit mroe exploration I found this website which give a substantial amount of detail regarding the parmeters around legends <<https://matplotlib.org/stable/api/_as_gen/matplotlib.pyplot.legend.html>>.
-It was here I discovered how to position a legend and adjust the font size.
+After a bit mroe exploration I found this website which give a substantial amount of detail regarding the parameters around legends <<https://matplotlib.org/stable/api/_as_gen/matplotlib.pyplot.legend.html>>.
+It was here I discovered how to position a legend and adjust the font size, color and other parameters.
+# I have commeted out a bit of code at the end of this program which would save the plot to a file <<https://www.geeksforgeeks.org/how-to-save-a-plot-to-a-file-using-matplotlib/>>